galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 #### Repeated parameters in generated tools allow the end user to supply multiple values

 - Repeats *on the generated tool form* are supported for input and user edited parameters
-- The user sees the usual "Add another" button associated with the parameter and can add any number of them that they wish
+- The generated tool form has the usual "Add..." button associated with the parameter, so the tool user can add any number of them.
 - The script must be able to parse and deal correctly with multiple instances of the same parameter name.
-- A Python argparse sample is shown in the example below.
+- A Python sample script using argparse with `action="append"` parameters to deal with potentially any number of multiples of each parameter command line will echo all the repeated parameters is shown in the example shown in the example below.
-- Repeats do not make much sense for positional parameters because their number is unpredictable.
-They will be ignored and a warning issued.
+- Repeats do not make sense for `positional parameters` because their number is unpredictable.
+The ToolFactory will ignore repeats in positional mode.
+A warning is issued in the log.
-- Repeats on output parameters are not supported - use a `collection` described below when there an unpredictable number of output files are required.
+- Repeats on `output parameters` are not supported - use a `collection` described below when an unpredictable number of output files are required.
-- The sample has one input parameter and one text parameter.
-The `repeat` option is selected for both.
+- The sample shown below has one input data parameter and one text parameter.
+The `repeat` option is selected for both on the ToolFactory form.
-- In the resulting tool XML wrapper, these are embedded within `<repeat>` tags in the `<inputs>` and `<tests>` sections automatically.
+- In the generated tool XML wrapper, these are embedded within `<repeat>` tags in the `<inputs>` and also in the `<tests>` sections automatically.
-- Note that repeats are limited to single parameters - parameter groups cannot be repeated at present and will require manual coding.
+- Note that repeats are limited to *single parameters* - groups of parameters cannot currently be repeated.
+They will require manual tool writing.
 - The end user sees the form with repeatable fields as shown at the end of the detail below.
-- The sample trivially returns whatever the user chose to repeat.
+- The demonstration trivially returns whatever the user chose to repeat.

 > ### {% icon details %} Repeats demonstration tool XML
 > >